 Humans are social beings, and we need to connect with other people--yes, even introverts--and feel part of a greater community.
 Having contact and interactions with family and friends, and a romantic partner (if applicable) are fairly obvious.
 It can be easy to withdraw when we really need to reach out.

 Other ways we can feel part of a community are activities like social or support groups (like book clubs, or Semi-Crunchy Mama® Circles), a religious community, or participating in community service or social advocacy to rally behind a shared cause.
+Here are some fleshed out ideas.

 What is Lifestyle Self-Care?